kafka-dev/kafka/clients/clojure/README.md

 # kafka-clj
-kafka-clj provides a producer and consumer client that supports a basic fetch API as well as a managed sequence interface for lazy message fetching.
+kafka-clj provides a producer and consumer that supports a basic fetch API as well as a managed sequence interface.
 Multifetch is not supported yet.

 ## Quick Start